 We recommend experimenting with different amounts of time to see what works for you.

-Even if setting a timer or following the Pomodoro technique is not ideal for you, make sure you take regular breaks.
+If setting a timer or following the Pomodoro technique is not ideal, take regular breaks.

 Powering through a project might seem like the best way to get it done, but you will probably be less productive and less focused in the long run when you deny your brain and body the breaks they need.